PayString/rfcs/src/spec/payid-easy-checkout.md

 The protocol is comprised of two parts:

 1. PayID Easy Checkout Discovery
-2. Assembly of PayID Easy Checkout URL
+2. PayID Easy Checkout URL Assembly

 The result of the protocol is a URL, which can be used by clients to complete a payment with minimal user interaction.
 However, the PayID Easy Checkout protocol does not define how a PayID Easy Checkout URL can or should be used.
 Instead,